vuejs/test-utils/docs/api/index.md

 **Details:**

 Instead of configuring global mounting options on a per-test basis, you can configure them globally.
 These will be used by default every time you `mount` a component.
-You can then override the defaults by via mounting options.
+You can then override the defaults via mounting options.

 An example might be globally mocking the `$t` variable from vue-i18n, globally stubbing out a component, or any other global item: